garrandall/popular-music-data/tracks/breakdown-dead-ahead-boz-scaggs.md

 You ain't in
 What's this cold reaction
 Where you been?
-Ooh baby
+Oh baby
 Layin' it on the line
 If this is last call
 And you say that's all you can take
 It's fine